 Application forms are available on-line beginning in May each year; this marks the beginning of the official application season (or ‘cycle’).
-Dental school applications are filed a year in advance (ie, apply in 2011 for entry into dental school in fall 2012).
-Most students begin the application process at the end of the junior year for entry into dental school in the fall of the following year.
-The end of the junior year is also when most students take the DAT; DAT scores are a required part of the formal application.
+Dental school applications are filed a year in advance (ie, apply in 2017 for entry into dental school in fall 2018).
+Students who are not taking a gap year begin the application process at the end of the junior year for entry into dental school in the fall of the following year; those taking a gap year begin at the end of their year of graduation.
+These are also the times when most students take the DAT, since DAT scores are a required part of the formal application.

 Many dental schools use a “rolling admissions” approach.
 In other words, applications are processed and acted upon as they are received.
 Many schools begin interviewing in the fall, and make decisions about accepting students soon after their interview.
 If you wait until the last minute to meet a school’s deadline (usually sometime in November or December), you will likely be competing for fewer openings than were available earlier in the year, effectively decreasing your chances for acceptance.
 If possible, APPLY EARLY.

 Once the primary online application has been distributed to the dental schools designated by the applicant, the application service has completed its role, and the applicant deals directly with the dental schools for the remainder of the process.
 The next step is the secondary application, in which the dental school invites the applicant to submit additional information and short essays.
 Letters of recommendation are requested at this stage.

 Upon invitation from the dental school.
 This is the final step.
 After the interview, the dental school admissions committee makes the final decision to accept the applicant, place the applicant on a waiting list, or reject the applicant.